 Brown and his men were soon surrounded by the local townspeople and militia.
 Some of Brown's men were killed and they moved to a small engine house that is today known as John Brown's Fort.

 On October 18, two days after the start of the raid, a group of marines led by Colonel Robert E. Lee arrived.
 They offered Brown and his men the opportunity to surrender, but Brown refused.
 Then they attacked.
 They quickly broke down the door and subdued the men inside the building.
 Many of Brown's men were killed, but Brown survived and was taken prisoner.

 Brown and four of his men were convicted of treason and were hanged to death on December 2, 1859.

 Despite the quick failure of Brown's planned revolt, Brown became a martyr for the abolitionists' cause.
 His story became famous throughout the United States.
 Although many in the North didn't agree with his violent actions, they did agree with his belief that slavery should be abolished.
 It would be less than a year later that the Civil War would begin.

 Facts About Harpers Ferry and John Brown

-- Brown tried to get abolitionist leader and former slave Frederick Douglass to participate in the raid, but Douglass felt the raid was a suicide mission and declined.
+Brown tried to get abolitionist leader and formerly enslaved person Frederick Douglass to participate in the raid, but Douglass felt the raid was a suicide mission and declined.